hughperkins/jeigen/README.md

 Download
 ========

-The jar files and native dll/so can be downloaded from http://hughperkins.com/jeigen .
+The jar files can be downloaded from http://hughperkins.com/jeigen .
 Download the appropriate .zip file for your platform, and unzip it
 - you will need to add the appropriate jeigen-[platform].jar to your classpath, and also jna-4.0.0.jar